The Last Full Measure (2019 film): Production

 It took nearly 20 years to make the movie.
 Todd Robinson first learned about the William H. Pitsenbarger story while researching another movie in 1999.
 The character of Scott Huffman is loosely based on Parker Hayes, who worked at the Airman Memorial Museum and pushed for Pitsenbarger's commendation be upgraded to the Medal of Honor.
 The story intrigued him for several reasons, including Pitsenbarger's awarding of the Air Force Cross rather than the Medal of Honor.
 After he and executive producer Sidney Sherman unsuccessfully pitched the film to more than 50 production companies, Robinson decided to write the script without funding or a studio commitment.

 After finishing the script, Robinson and Sherman continued searching for a studio.
 They landed a deal with New Line Cinema in 2007, but not long after, New Line was sold to Warner Bros. and the project was canceled and was again without a backer.
 Robinson and Sherman spent the next decade finding funding, and production finally began in 2017.

 It was announced in May 2016 that Scott Eastwood and Ed Harris had been cast, with Laurence Fishburne and Morgan Freeman in negotiations.
 By March 2017, Eastwood was no longer involved, and Samuel L. Jackson, Sebastian Stan, Christopher Plummer, William Hurt, Bradley Whitford, Michael Imperioli, Linus Roache, John Savage and Diane Ladd joined the cast.
 Filming was to begin between Atlanta and Costa Rica later that month.
 Grant Gustin and LisaGay Hamilton were cast as production commenced, with Amy Madigan and Peter Fonda joining in April.
 The film was later dedicated to Fonda's memory.

 In August 2017, filming concluded in Atlanta and moved to Thailand, with Jeremy Irvine (replacing Gustin in his role), Ethan Russell, Ser'Darius Blain, Cody Walker, Julian Adams, Tommy Hatto and Zach Roerig cast as young soldiers in Vietnam.

 Release

 Roadside Attractions acquired the film's distribution rights in September 2018, planning a wide release in 2019.

 The film premiered at a special free screening for veterans in Westhampton Beach, New York on October 19, 2019, and was released in the United States on January 24, 2020.

 Home media

 Lionsgate released the film digitally on April 7, 2020, and on DVD, Blu-ray and video on demand on April 21, 2020.

 Reception

-On review aggregator website Rotten Tomatoes, The Last Full Measure holds an approval rating of 60% based on 78 critics, with an average rating of 6.1/10.
-The site's critics consensus reads, "The Last Full Measure struggles to capture the incidents that inspired it, but ultimately prevails thanks to strong performances in service of a remarkable true story."
-On Metacritic, it has a weighted average score of 51 out of 100, based on 25 critics, indicating "mixed or average reviews".
+Metacritic, which uses a weighted average, assigned the film a score of 51 out of 100, based on 25 critics, indicating "mixed or average" reviews.